-180 Coral Constr.
-Co., 941 F.2d at 931-932; See Eng'g Contractors Ass'n, 122 F.3d at 910.
+223 Coral Constr.
+Co., 941 F.2d at 931-932; see Eng'g Contractors Ass'n, 122 F.3d at 910.

-The Eleventh Circuit has held that "[w]hen a gender-conscious affirmative action program rests on sufficient evidentiary foundation, the government is not required to implement the program only as a last resort Additionally, under intermediate scrutiny, a gender-conscious program need not closely tie its numerical goals to the proportion of qualified women in the market."181
+Certain courts have held that "[w]hen a gender-conscious affirmative action program rests on sufficient evidentiary foundation, the government is not required to implement the program only as a last resort Additionally, under intermediate scrutiny, a gender-conscious program need not closely tie its numerical goals to the proportion of qualified women in the market."
+224